CrypticT1tan/wordle-on-cmd/README.md

 White ⬜ means the letter isn't in the mystery word at all.

 ## CONTACT 📞
-For any questions, contact me at gavinkiosco@gmail.com via email or cryptict1tan on Discord.
+For any questions, contact me here on Github, at gavinkiosco@gmail.com via email, or cryptict1tan on Discord.